 This week I made Shepard’s pie for my family.
 They loved it.
 Honestly while it was delicious, I definitely made a few mistakes.
 I still wanted to share this recipe with all of you though.
-It is from my Harry Potter cookbook.
 I used ground beef, which technically makes this more of a cottage pie; however, people use the term shepard’s pie for both ground beef and lamb.
 Truthfully, I love lamb.
 I would have used it if everyone in the house liked lamb.
 That isn’t the case though.

 This post contains affiliate links.
 I may earn a small commission off of your purchase at no additional cost to you.